alinex/alinex.github.io/_develop/alinex/alinex.md

 - more applications

 See the [Planning Board](https://trello.com/b/lOY5hCx7/node-js) for more up to date information of there I'm working at.
-Also the [Ideas](src/doc/ideas.md) page will hold some general ideas and thoughts.